Fellwalking with a Camera

 “The Underwood!”

 His words were spoken with such assurance that Andrew immediately discerned that this wasn’t the routine Friday morning visit to Wainwright’s Kendal Green residence for the usual exchange of fan mail received by the publisher.
-The day was unfolding as unexpectedly significant.
+The day was unfolding in an unexpectedly significant way.

 <<>>

 Wainwright envisioned a landscape-format book akin to the numerous sketchbooks he had crafted following the success of the Pictorial Guides.
 In response, Andrew returned to the Gazette’s office and tasked one of the bookbinders with assembling a blank dummy book for Wainwright to use for his manuscript.
 Over the next three weeks, Wainwright diligently worked in his study, typing away on his old Underwood typewriter.
-With his eyesight deteriorating, he grappled with reading each key, devising a solution by writing each letter on a large piece of paper and affixing them to all the keys on the typewriter.
+With his deteriorating eyesight, he struggled to read each key, devising a solution by writing each letter on a large piece of paper and affixing it to the corresponding key on the typewriter.

-Wainwright envisioned a landscape-format book akin to the numerous sketchbooks he had crafted – featuring the Lake District, Scotland, various regions of the north of England, and a couple of Welsh volumes – following the success of the Pictorial Guides.
+Wainwright envisioned a landscape-format book, akin to the numerous sketchbooks he had crafted, featuring the Lake District, Scotland, various regions of northern England, and a couple of Welsh volumes, following the success of the Pictorial Guides.
 In response, Andrew had one of the bookbinders assemble a blank dummy book for Wainwright to use for his manuscript.
 Over the next three weeks, Wainwright diligently worked in his study, typing away on his old Underwood typewriter.
-With his eyesight deteriorating, he grappled with reading each key, devising a solution by writing each letter on a large piece of paper and affixing them to all the keys on the typewriter.
+With his deteriorating eyesight, he grappled with reading each key, devising a solution by writing each letter on a large piece of paper and affixing it to each key on the typewriter.

 After three weeks, Andrew gathered the finalised manuscript and the shoebox of photographs, now numbered on the reverse for proper sequencing and alignment with the typed text.
-He then entrusted them to Ann Clarke, a Gazette’s book publishing department member.
-In her role, Ann edited and arranged the layout of the manuscripts, preparing them for the subsequent typesetting process.
+He then entrusted them to Ann Clarke, a member of the Gazette’s book publishing department.
+In her role, Ann edited and arranged the layout of the manuscripts, preparing them for subsequent typesetting.

 Wainwright contributed an uncommon photograph featuring his smiling portrayal for the front cover.
-This black and white image, captured in late October 1988, was the work of Wainwright’s longtime friend, Ken Shepherd, taken during a photoshoot in Kentmere.
+This black-and-white image, captured in late October 1988, was the work of Wainwright’s longtime friend, Ken Shepherd, and was taken during a photoshoot in Kentmere.
 The book bore a heartfelt dedication to Ken Shepherd, acknowledging his instrumental role in making the project a reality.

-Ken, a local friend of Wainwright, was known for his wedding and portrait photography expertise.
+Ken, a local friend of Wainwright’s, was known for his expertise in wedding and portrait photography.
 During the Pictorial Guide days, Wainwright was dissatisfied with the prints from the local chemist.
 Opting for a different approach, he entrusted his negatives to Ken, who skillfully brought them to life in his darkroom.
 See Wainwright Memories for the full story behind their friendship.

-Not all the images provided by Wainwright to Andrew could be enhanced; some suffered from issues like being out of focus or over/underexposed.
+Not all the images provided by Wainwright to Andrew could be enhanced; some were out of focus or over- or underexposed.
 Consequently, some of these pictures and Wainwright’s corresponding text were excluded from Fellwalking with a Camera during the editing process.

 Approximately 40% of the original manuscript’s content remained unpublished.
 While Wainwright preferred everything to be published as he produced it, he acknowledged the necessity of omitting certain portions.
 Several decades later, the definitive edition of this title still awaits publication.

 The book hit the shelves in December 1988, with a single print run of 3,000 copies, making every copy a First Edition.
-Andrew recollects Wainwright’s contentment with the final product, even though it deviated from his initial vision, being in portrait format instead of landscape.
+Andrew recalls Wainwright’s contentment with the final product, even though it deviated from his initial vision by being in portrait format rather than the landscape format he had envisioned.
 Beyond the format, Wainwright took pride in conceiving the idea itself.

-Original order forms for Fellwalking with a Camera are scarce, with Derek Walker, a renowned independent book representative for the Westmorland Gazette, possessing many surviving copies.
+Original order forms for Fellwalking with a Camera are scarce; Derek Walker, an independent book representative for the Westmorland Gazette, possessed many surviving copies.
 Surprisingly, these order forms contain errors in the description.
-There is confusion in the timeline, suggesting Wainwright left Blackburn as an accountant assistant in 1941 when he received the camera and retired as Kendal’s Borough Treasurer in 1967.
+There is confusion in the timeline, suggesting that Wainwright left Blackburn as an accountant assistant in 1941, when he received the camera, and retired as Kendal’s Borough Treasurer in 1967.
 In the first paragraph, Wainwright’s job title was inaccurately stated as Borough Treasurer at the time of receiving the camera.
-Additionally, the second paragraph incorrectly asserts that the Gazette persuaded Wainwright to write the book when, in fact, it was the other way around.
+Additionally, the second paragraph incorrectly asserts that the Gazette persuaded Wainwright to write the book, when in fact the opposite was true.

 “Oh, I don’t want them; they are no good to me,” said Wainwright.